Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View looking down Whitehall, London, England, UK

 MAP.
 Whitehall is the main road that connects Trafalgar Square to Parliament Square.
-Home to numerous government entities, the name Whitehall is often used to refer to the United Kingdom government as a whole.
+Home to numerous executive entities, the name is often used to refer to the United Kingdom government as a whole.

-In addition to the many government offices that line Whitehall, there are several interesting sights and monuments along the road – which we highlight next in our Self Guided Tour of London Westminster.
+In addition to the many bureaucratic offices that line Whitehall, there are several interesting sights and monuments along the road.
+We highlight those next on our Westminster Self-Guided Walking Tour!

 #18 Horse Guards Building & Household Cavalry Museum